QueueCorpJP/rurupia/DNS_SETUP.md

 ```
 Type: CNAME
-Name: rurupia.jp (or @ if your DNS provider supports it)
+Name: rupipia.jp (or @ if your DNS provider supports it)
 Value: dqv3ckdbgwb1i.cloudfront.net
 TTL: 300 (or Auto)
 ```